Cattle egret: Distribution and habitat

 The western cattle egret has undergone one of the most rapid and wide-reaching natural expansions of any bird species.
 It was originally native to parts of southern Spain and Portugal, tropical and subtropical Africa, and humid tropical and subtropical Asia.
 At the end of the 19th century, it began expanding its range into southern Africa, first breeding in the Cape Province in 1908.
 Cattle egrets were first sighted in the Americas on the boundary of Guiana and Suriname in 1877, having apparently flown across the Atlantic Ocean.
 In the 1930s, the species is thought to have become established in that area.
 It is now widely distributed across Brazil and was first discovered in the northern region of the country in 1964, feeding along with buffalos.

 The western cattle egret first arrived in North America in 1941 (these early sightings were originally dismissed as escapees), bred in Florida in 1953, and spread rapidly, breeding for the first time in Canada in 1962.
 It is now commonly seen as far west as California.
 It was first recorded breeding in Cuba in 1957, in Costa Rica in 1958, and in Mexico in 1963, although it was probably established before then.
 In Europe, the species had historically declined in Spain and Portugal, but in the latter part of the 20th century, it expanded back through the Iberian Peninsula, and then began to colonise other parts of Europe, southern France in 1958, northern France in 1981, and Italy in 1985.
 Breeding in the United Kingdom was recorded for the first time in 2008, only a year after an influx seen in the previous year.
 In 2008, western cattle egrets were also reported as having moved into Ireland for the first time.
 This trend has continued and western cattle egrets have become more numerous in southern Britain with influxes in some numbers during the nonbreeding seasons of 2007/08 and 2016/17.
 They bred in Britain again in 2017, following an influx in the previous winter, and may become established there.
-Since 1948, western cattle egret has been permanently resident in Israel; prior to 1948, it was only a winter visitor.